By, the Old Guy with the Ponytail

 Someone once said “you can grow grass on a rock, just give it what it needs,” but the quality of your lawn starts with the soil.
 Turf is sustained by the water and nutrients it pulls from the soil.
 The qualities of the soil, both physical and chemical, contribute to moisture and nutrient availability.

-Physical analysis determines the sand, silt and clay content of a soil.
+Determines the sand, silt and clay content of a soil.
 The difference in the top layer (top soil) and the soil below (sub soil) is the organic matter contained in the top layer.
 The organic content of the soil is the living, breathing portion of the soil that is continually breaking down.
 It is dead and decaying plant and animal material, providing a food source for the grass.
 The grass grows primarily in the top soil.
 The depth and quality of the topsoil layer is almost solely responsible for turf quality.

 Along with the physical analysis and organic content; the drainage characteristics of the soil play a paramount role in turf quality.
 Both the physical and chemical qualities of the soil affect drainage characteristics.